-The porous nature of activated charcoal makes it slightly abrasive.
-It is so gentle that you may not be able to feel it, but it exfoliates dead skin cells–cleansing pores in your skin and increasing circulation–which may increase your body’s own collagen production.
+The porous nature of activated charcoal makes it lightly abrasive.
+It is so gentle that you may not be able to feel it, but it exfoliates dead skin cells, cleansing pores in your skin and increasing circulation.
+This may increase your body’s own collagen production.

 The millions of pores or pockets in activated charcoal also adsorb (bind to) other substances, such as toxins, dirt, and oil.
-Activated charcoal is used in carbon filters because it is good at binding to contaminants.
-Research shows that activated charcoal can adsorb heavy metal from water, and has antimicrobial properties that control infections and reduce healing times.
+Activated charcoal is used in carbon filters because it's good at binding to contaminants.
+Research shows that activated charcoal can adsorb heavy metals from water.
 Research also shows that, if taken quickly enough, activated charcoal can help in some types of poisoning because toxins bound to activated charcoal cannot be absorbed by the body.

 Want to read more about activated charcoal’s amazing properties?
 Check out these sources:

 - Research: Heavy Metals Removal Using Activated Carbon, Silica and Silica Activated Carbon Composite